-Bobby Eubank, Equity Research Analyst
+Bobby Eubank, Thematic Research Analyst

 In your words, what is it that you do for Chevy Chase Trust?